Physical Therapy in Waterbury for Knee

 An incision is also made along the inside edge of the knee, just over where the hamstring tendons attach to the tibia.
 Working through this incision, the surgeon takes out the semitendinosus and gracilis tendons.
 Some surgeons prefer to use only the semitendinosus tendon and do not disrupt the gracilis tendon.

-The tendons are arranged into three or four strips, which increases the strength of the graft.
+The tendons are arranged into three or four, which increases the strength of the graft.
 The surgeon stiches the strips together to hold them in place.

 Next, the surgeon prepares the knee to place the graft.
 The remnants of the original ligament are removed.
 The intercondylar notch (mentioned earlier) is enlarged so that nothing will rub on the graft.
 This part of the surgery is referred to as a:

-Once this is done, holes are drilled in the tibia and the femur to place the graft.
+Once this is done, in the tibia and the femur to place the graft.
 These holes are placed so that the graft will run between the tibia and femur in the same direction as the original ACL.

-The graft is then pulled into position through the drill holes.
+The graft is then through the drill holes.
 Screws or staples are used to hold the graft inside the drill holes.

 To keep fluid from building up in your knee, the surgeon may place a tube in your knee joint.
 The portals and skin incisions are then stitched together, completing the surgery.